waratuman/blog.redistogo/_posts/2010-07-05-introducing-redis-to-go.md

 [Redis](http://code.google.com/p/redis/), an advanced key-value store, has recently seen major uptake.
 Think of Redis as a database for data-structures.
-Its ability to store different data-structures gives Redis strength and flexibility.
+The ability to store different data-structures gives Redis strength and flexibility.
 After discovering Redis, I find myself using it in nearly all of my projects.